Hector Sam: Club career

 Returning to his homeland, in January 2009 he re-joined old club San Juan Jabloteh, signing in time for the start of the 2009 season.
 Jabloteh finished the campaign as runners-up to Joe Public.
-This was followed by a disappointing sixth-place finish in 2010–11.
+A disappointing sixth-place finish followed this in 2010–11.
 He later joined St. Ann's Rangers and then Central, who finished fifth in 2012–13 and 2013–14 under the management of Terry Fenwick.
 He later played for Police FC and Saddle Hill Hotspur.

 International career

 Sam was named as a backup player for the Trinidad and Tobago national team in the 2006 World Cup.
 He might have made the final cut if he was not recovering from a broken leg.
-He made his debut for the "Soca Warriors" in 1999 and earned a total of twenty caps in a six-year stint, scoring two goals.
+He made his debut for the "Soca Warriors" in 1999.
+He earned a total of twenty caps in a six-year stint, scoring two goals.